MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Migration process

-Contoso will move VMs to WVD in Azure using the lakeside assessment tool and Azure Migrate.
+Contoso will move VMs to WVD in Azure using the Lakeside assessment tool and Azure Migrate.

 - As a first step, Contoso runs the assessment tool against their on-premises RDS infrastructure to establish the scale of the WVD deploy in Azure.
 - Migrate to WVD: Windows 10 multi-session or persistent virtual machines.